GitHub

 />

-You can see this approach in action on this quantity input component, but don't worry, I include the CSS snippet as well.
+You can see this approach in action in this quantity input component.
+Don't worry, I've included the CSS snippet as well.

-Here's some examples using the Tailwind CSS approaches.
+Here are some examples using the Tailwind CSS methods.

-That's it.
+That's all.
 Which approach should you use?
-I'd vote for adding a Tailwind CSS class with @layer but the choice is yours.
+I suggest adding a Tailwind CSS class with @layer, but the choice is up to you.